TM-Kanya/university_courses/README.md

 The following projects were created using Python.
 - **Credit Card Simulator:** Simulates credit card transactions to track the balance owed, interest accrued, and partial and complete bill payments.
 The simulator also implements a flagging algorithm to deactivate the credit card if fraud is suspected.
 - **Gomoku:** A simple artificial intelligence (AI) engine for the standard variant of the game [Gomoku](http://en.wikipedia.org/wiki/Gomoku), which is a 2-player game played on a 8 × 8 board.
 - **Semantic Similarity:** An intelligent system that picks a word's synonym from a given list of alternatives.
-The system computes each word's semantic descriptor vector and cosine [semantic similarity](https://en.wikipedia.org/wiki/Semantic_similarity).
+The system computes each word's semantic descriptor vector and cosine [semantic similarity](https://en.wikipedia.org/wiki/Semantic_similarity) with an accuracy of about 73%.

 ## Computer Algorithms and Data Structures (ESC190)
 The following projects were created using C.